lily4499/Blue-Green-Deployment-with-Argo-Rollouts-on-EKS/README.md

 ### 7️⃣ Promote Green to Live

 When tests pass:
+✅ You have validated the Green environment by accessing sample-app-preview and it looks good (no bugs, no downtime, no errors).

 ```bash
 kubectl argo rollouts promote sample-app
 ```

 ✅ Live traffic now switches to Version 2 (Green).
+✅ NO downtime. ✅ NO Pod restarts. ✅ Switch happens instantly at the Service level.

 ---